-1.01 Objective
+1.01 Goal

 The goal of the CYO program is to teach youth about sports, competition and good sportsmanship consistent with the teachings of the Catholic Church while promoting an inclusive, developmentally-oriented youth sports culture.
-With proper supervision and guidance, this program can teach our youth a sense of values, fair play, and instill discipline and confidence.
+Coaches and teams are expected to practice fair play, teamwork, respect, kindness and sportsmanship.
+With the support of coaches, parents, and school community, this program can teach our youth a sense of values, fair play, and instill discipline and confidence.

 The following rules and guidelines outline the structure and functions that will guide the planning and implementation of the diocesan athletic program.
 May everything we do in the CYO Athletics program bring honor and glory to God.